Add a Data Provider to WASDI¶

 }

-The ProviderAdapter has the goal to ingest the file: can be a download or a file copy, it depends.
+The ProviderAdapter has the goal to ingest the file, either being it a downloaded file or a file copy.
 Each ProviderAdapter is linked to the relative QueryExecutor using the same DataProviderCode.

-WASDI supports automatic DataProvider selection so, each ProviderAdapter, must be able also to get the uri link a file from the file name, and also to be able to declare its “score” in the ability to fetch a file: this scored will be used by WASDI to select the best DataProvider for the file that is downloading.
+WASDI supports automatic DataProvider selection, consequently each ProviderAdapter must be able to get the URI link of a file from the file name.
+The ProviderAdapter must also be able to declare its “score” in the ability to fetch a file: this score will be used by WASDI to select the best DataProvider for the file to be downloaded.

 public class PLANETProviderAdapter extends ProviderAdapter {